 Drawing text from Goethe's Faust, Schubert wrote this song at the tender age of 17.
 The whole piece follows the circle of a spinning wheel, from the looping right hand figure to the modulations which venture through numerous keys before returning to the home key of D minor.

-The vocal line even imitates a circle, often centred on A, B flat and D. At moments of climax the voice soars upwards, before coming back down in resignation to repeat the opening lines once again: 'Mein Ruh' ist hin / Mein herz ist schwer' ('My peace is gone / My heart is heavy').
+The vocal line even imitates a circle, often centred on A, B flat and D. At moments of climax the voice soars upwards.
+It then comes back down in resignation to repeat the opening lines once again: 'Mein Ruh' ist hin / Mein herz ist schwer' ('My peace is gone / My heart is heavy').
 It almost feels as if Gretchen is doomed to sing this song forever, and we are catching just a glimpse of her eternal pain.